Last Updated November 9, 2020

 - Selling any unwanted gifts to earn some money; and

 - Using any extra holiday bonuses you had to reduce the amount you owe.

 Now, you have to make a repayment strategy to pay off any remaining debt.

 Start by listing all of your credit card debt from highest to lowest interest rate.
-Use the Debt Worksheet in my FREE Resource Library to help you keep track of this.
+You can use this simple Free Debt Worksheet to help you keep track of this.